Willow and Archie are delighted to be our School Councilors this year.

 - practise counting forwards and backwards in 1's and 10's.

 - practise counting forwards and backwards in 10's from any given number, (e.g. 7, 17, 27, 37 ....)

 - practise counting in 2's, 5's and then 3's.

 Home learning projects

 The children will be receiving information about their home learning project early in each half term.
-Alongside their weekly reading and spelling homework they will be expected to complete one or more projects linked to our work in school, our topic: Who were the Romans?
+Alongside their weekly reading and spelling homework they will be expected to complete one or more projects linked to our work in school, our topic: Polar Explorers

-, or the wider curriculum.
+or the wider curriculum.
 The children are required to spend time researching their chosen task and will be asked to present their work in class before the end of each half term.
 Please help your child to rehearse their presentation, which is also an important aspect of their home learning.

 Activities outside the classroom

 Here is a list of the activities that take the children outside the classroom this term